cmiles/PointlessWaymarksProject/README.md

 At this point this project is not intended for general use - it is made public under the MIT License to share with friends, colleagues and anyone who finds the code interesting or useful.

 Pointless Waymarks CMS is a .NET Core 6 Windows WPF GUI for generating a static website based on database information and a settings file.

-This is not an 'all purpose static site generation solution' - the focus is easily creating durable, rich, low maintenance, free, long-lasting, organized content about the landscape, life, place, history and nature with support for posts, photographs, images, files and maps...
+It is not an 'all purpose static site generation solution'.
+The focus is easily creating durable, rich, low maintenance, free, long-lasting, organized content about the landscape, place, life, history and nature with support for posts, photographs, images, files and maps...

 [Pointless Waymarks](https://PointlessWaymarks.com) is generated with the Pointless Waymarks CMS and is a good example of both the output and intent.

-Some details:
+Details:
- - A Static Site - low cost, low maintenance, high durability.
+ - Locally Generated Static Site - low cost, low maintenance, high durability, easy backup.
- - Integrated Local Viewer - not all content should be online!
+ - Integrated Local Viewer - review changes without publishing content - not all content should be online!
  - Database Driven - flexibility in creating and updating content with the potential to generate other output formats.
  - Custom Software - optimized support for a limited set of content types and a specific set of workflows.
  - Windows Desktop WPF GUI Editor - no hosting to pay for, no server to maintain, no containers to orchestrate...
 WPF because it is my favorite Windows GUI technology atm and because the experimentation/learning/coding I do here flows back into my day job where I help to create and maintain a Retail Inventory Management and Reporting system that has a WPF Front End.
- - Focus on Content and Simple Functional Presentation - my experience is that websites that focus on a simple presentations of meaningful/personal/interesting content can survive, have impact and be meaningful for many many years without heavy revisions into the 'latest' style or newest framework.
+ - Focus on Content and Simple Functional Presentation - my experience is that websites that focus on a simple presentations of interesting content can survive, have impact and be meaningful for many many years (indefinitely?) without heavy revisions into the latest style or newest framework.

 Todo Lists, Idea Lists and a Development Log are [found in a DevNotes.md file that is versioned along with the code](PointlessWaymarksCmsContentEditor/DevNotes.md).

-If you have questions or comments please contact me at PointlessWaymarks@gmail.com - as noted above there is currently no intent to create 'public releases' and using this software is probably only reasonable if you don't mind (enjoy!) a little debugging and bug fixing...
+If you have questions or comments please contact me at PointlessWaymarks@gmail.com - as noted above there is currently no intent to create public releases.
+Using this software is probably only reasonable if you don't mind (enjoy!) a little debugging and bug fixing...

 ## Application Screen Shots